A reason to speak

 Setting up speaking activities

-Try to use English as much as possible for communication in the classroom from day one to give students the chance to speak English with you and with their classmates.
-Demonstrate your instructions as you say them in English and your learners will soon understand ‘Sit down’, ‘Put your pencil on the table’, ‘Hands up’ etc. Teach students to use expressions like ‘Can I have…’, ‘I’ve finished’, ‘Can I go to the toilet?’ at the start of the course so that they have the language to speak to you in English in the classroom.
+Try to use English as much as possible for communication in the classroom from day one to give learners the chance to speak English with you and with their classmates.
+Demonstrate your instructions as you say them in English and your learners will soon understand ‘Sit down’, ‘Put your pencil on the table’, ‘Hands up’ etc. Teach learners to use expressions like ‘Can I have…’, ‘I’ve finished’, ‘Can I go to the toilet?’ at the start of the course so that they have the language to speak to you in English in the classroom.

 When you have used some of these ideas, why not come back to this page and leave a comment below to tell us how your class went.
 Let us know if you have any additional ideas!